Claire221/bookmarked/README.md

-# Bookmarked - Book Review Website
+# Bookmarked

 Bookmarked is a digital library for users to upload and organize their books.
-Through the website they will be able to create books and then assign them to bookshelves to organize them.
-The website also has a feature where users can generate a book for the times they cant decide what to read, They will have the oportunity to generate a book from a specific bookcase, author, genere or out of their whole library.
+I decided to create Bookmarked because I personally have a lot of books, too many books to fit on my bookshelves so I end up giving some away or lending them to friends or family to read resulting in me forgetting what books I have owned or read.
+To fix this I wanted to create a website where I could add all my books so I can keep track of them all even if I don’t physically have them in my possession.
+I also wanted to create an option to create Bookshelves so that I could organize them such has have Fantasy books grouped together or have a digital TBR (To be read list) to keep track of all the books I want to read in the future.
+Finally I wanted to have a feature that would generate a book for me, because I buy books at a faster rate than I can read them it can become overwhelming trying to chose which one to read next.
+I wanted to be able to generate a book from some parameters such as from a specific author or bookshelf or just generate a book based on my whole library.

+View Website -

 ## UX